 River Walk

 Suppose you’ve never visited San Antonio’s River Walk before.
-In that case, The Architect of the River Walk is a great weblink that tells the story and history of the Riverwalk.
+In that case, The Architect of the River Walk is an excellent weblink that tells the story and history of the Riverwalk.
 Although we’ve visited multiple times, we are still looking forward to a trip here during a festival event.

-If, when you visit, booking a hotel located right on this famous River Walk, in my opinion, is the best choice.
+If you are visiting, booking a hotel located right on this famous River Walk is the best choice, in my opinion.

 San Antonio’s Riverwalk Mosaics

 There are murals under several of the bridges that cross the Riverwalk.
 This mosaic of José Antonio Navarro is just one beautiful example of a mosaic created by a local artist, Oscar Alvarado.
-Navarro was an original signer of the Texas Declaration of Independence and a Texas Senator.
+Navarro was an original Texas Declaration of Independence signer and a Texas Senator.

 Buckhorn Saloon and Museum

-This full-blown Texas museum is probably most interesting to out-of-state tourists, I expect.
+I expect this full-blown Texas museum to be most interesting to out-of-state tourists.
 If you grew up in Texas, you would probably not want to spend much of your vacation time here, although there is a lot to see and learn about.

 The museum includes an exotic animal collection, a saloon, a café, and a gift shop.
 It is a vast space.
-Not particularly for me, but if you’re interested in mounted animal heads, this is the place to go.
+It is not particularly for me, but if you’re interested in mounted animal heads, this is the place to go.

 Texas Ranger Museum

 The second museum at this site, in the same building, is the Texas Ranger Museum.
-I was amazed at the number of artifacts — all relating to the Texas Rangers and its history.
-You can also find a replica town from the old West here.
+I was amazed at the number of artifacts—all relating to the Texas Rangers and their history.
+You can also find a replica town from the Old West here.

 This is an excellent museum for history buffs and children as well.